 If you and/or your family receive health insurance through an employer, they will generally provide Form 1095-C by early March following the tax year.
 However, you don't have to wait until then to file your return as you might get your information in a different way from your employer.
 The form is informational and is used to report whether they offered you health insurance coverage; if they did, information will be shown about that.

-At efile.com, we cover all the healthcare tax forms in the following pages:
+There are three main healthcare forms: 1095-A, 1095-B, and 1095-C. At eFile.com, we cover all the healthcare tax forms on the following pages:

-- What is a 1095-A-Health Insurance Marketplace Statement?
+- Form 1095-A-Health Insurance Marketplace Statement

-- What is Form 8962-Premium Tax Credit?
+- Form 8962-Premium Tax Credit

-- What is Form 8965-Health Coverage Exemptions?
+- Form 8965-Health Coverage Exemptions.